paulrobertpine/gatsby-songbook/songs/so-long-marianne.md

 G D

-I'm standing on a ledge and your fine spider web
+'m standing on a ledge and your fine spider web

-\ F#m E Esus4 E E7
+ F#m E Esus4 E E7

-is fastening my ankle to a stone
+s fastening my ankle to a stone

-\[Chorus]
+[Chorus]

-\ A F#m
+ A F#m

-Now so long, Marianne, It's time that we began
+ow so long, Marianne, It's time that we began

-\ E Esus4 E E7 E Esus4 E E7 A Asus4
+ E Esus4 E E7 E Esus4 E E7 A Asus4

-to laugh and cry and cry and laugh about it all again
+o laugh and cry and cry and laugh about it all again

-\[Verse 5]
+[Verse 5]

-\ A Bm
+ A Bm

 For now I need your hidden love